 While many e-Learning developers do a good job focusing their attention on the design process, they often neglect the real needs of the organization, customers, and the learner.
 This means that the course might not deliver the results you want it to.

 As a rapid e-Learning designer and developer, my job is to help you produce meaningful and effective business results.
 We do this by balancing the needs of everyone involved — the organization, the customer, and the learner — by leveraging modern rapid e-Learning development technology.
 This entails cutting costs in the usually expensive development cycle, and producing engaging and interactive learning material.

 Rapid e-Learning requires careful and thoughtful design, and always with the learner in mind, objectives clearly defined, interactive engagement a priority, and learner performance its guiding purpose.
 However, because of the use of templates and patterns, it can be created faster, at lower cost, and with no compromise of quality than traditional models.

 Scoping and needs analysis are kept focused and structured using tools and templates.
 Design starts with a set of template structures and patterns, and is grounded in what’s possible to avoid open-ended iterations.
 Design discussions are then very specific, based on the interactions the tools will handle.

 The main difference between the design process in rapid e-Learning and the traditional form-based e-Learning is the use of design templates and interaction designs.

-We take a dual path approach to developing e-Learning courses.
+I take a dual path approach to developing e-Learning courses.